-Talking intimately, that is, about private aspects of your personal life, with anyone can ignite sexual feelings.
+Talking about private aspects of your personal life such as your marital or financial problems invites feelings of intimacy.
 Verbal openness with someone of the opposite sex who is not your spouse begets impulses to sexual openness.
-Closeness of understanding invites impulses to become close sexually.
 That's not about being a moral or immoral person.
 It's the reality of how we humans have been biologically programmed.

-If a person with whom we have an intimate conversation happens to be either an old flame or a work associate, the odds of sexual feelings igniting zoom further upward.
+Psychologist Shirley Glass once pointed out that if a person with whom we have an intimate conversation is either an old flame or a work associate, the odds of sexual feelings igniting zoom further upward.

-Lastly, if for some reason you so find yourself in a private space, and/or talking about your or the other person's private life, two more actions can deepen the danger zone you are entering.
+Lastly, if for some reason you do find yourself alone as a couple, in a private space, and/or talking about your or the other person's private life, two more actions can deepen the danger zone you are entering.
 One is to physically touch each other, even with an "innocent" touch on the arm or shoulder.
 The second is to add liquor.

-Now add to the risk factors difficulties in your primary relationship such as arguments, distance, or a sexless relationship and you will hit the max of infidelity risk.
+Add to these risk factors current difficulties in your primary relationship such as arguments, distance, or a sexless relationship.
+Now you have hit the max of infidelity risk.

 Anything that feels good invites us to experience more of it.